nextflow-io/nextflow/docs/getstarted.md

 You can see that the first process is executed once, and the second twice.
 Finally the result string is printed.

 It's worth noting that the process `convertToUpper` is executed in parallel, so there's no guarantee that the instance processing the first split (the chunk `Hello`) will be executed before the one processing the second split (the chunk `world!`).
-Thus, it is perfectly possible that you will get the final result printed out in a different order:
+Thus, you may very likely see the final result printed in a different order:

 ```
 WORLD!